Everything you need to know about Laser Skin Procedures

-This treatment is widely used to treat skin conditions such as wrinkles, acne marks, and hyperpigmentation problems such as uneven skin tones (due to overproduction of melanin), melasma, chloasma, liver spots and age spots and also the discolouration issues.
+This laser skin treatment is widely used to treat skin conditions such as wrinkles, acne scars and hyperpigmentation problems such as uneven skin tones (due to overproduction of melanin), melasma, chloasma, liver spots and age spots and also the discolouration issues.

 The laser skin whitening procedure was started in early 1980s with the inception of the carbon dioxide (CO2) lasers which were used for the first time to deliver many light beams into the skin.
 With the number of harmful side effects arising from this procedure, the methodology was modified.
 A new range of erbium lasers and (CO2) lasers were used with the ability to deliver very short and “quick-pulse “ of light energy to the skin and in a very controlled manner.

-There are three types of laser skin whitening procedures.
+There are three types of laser skin procedures: